Iceland Travel - FAQ

 Nature is obviously a big part of the Icelandic experience--but it is by no means the only part!
 Reykjavík is one of the liveliest, safest and most modern cities in Europe, and its nightlife and cultural activities have earned the city world-wide recognition.
 Other towns, such as Akureyri, have their own unique culture as well.

-For those who want to see both city and nature, the wilderness is accessible with just a short drive from Reykjavik, and a wide range of sightseeing tours are offered by IcelandGuest.com.
+For those who want to see both city and nature, the wilderness is accessible with just a short drive from Reykjavik, and we offer a wide range of sightseeing day tours that your travel consultant can book for you.

 Can I plug in my modem?